Oil hits multi-month lows as downbeat mood persists

 Crude has lost ground along with major equity markets as investors fret about the strength of the global economy heading into next year.
 The prospect of a possible government shutdown in the United States, the world’s biggest oil consumer, added to investors’ worries.
 [MKTS/GLOB]

-Falls were exaggerated by thin trading volumes and risk aversion ahead of Christmas and the New Year holidays, traders said.
+Falls were exaggerated by thin trade and risk aversion ahead of Christmas and the New Year holidays, traders said.

 “To say things are a bit negative (is) a significant understatement,” said Stephen Innes, head of trading for Asia-Pacific at OANDA.